processism/processism.github.io/README.md

 ## Repository Contents

-This repository contains the source content for the Processism website and related materials.
+This repository contains the source content for the Processism website using the Just the Docs Jekyll theme.

 For a complete introduction to the framework, please visit [processism.wiki](https://processism.wiki).

+## Development

+This site uses Jekyll with the Just the Docs theme.
+To run it locally:

+1. Install Ruby and Bundler
+2. Clone this repository
+3. Run `bundle install` to install dependencies
+4. Run `bundle exec jekyll serve` to start the local server

+## License

+The content of this site is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).